oshyshko/car/README.md

 PI_USER=pi<br>
 PI_HOST=192.168.1.21

-IMPORTANT: Don't commit this file, it's for your local use only.
+IMPORTANT: don't commit this file, it's for your local use only.

 Building locally